roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Kitty responded first with another scream of pleasure, another orgasm flooding her body.
 I fucked her through it then she grunted, trying to form words, "Yes -- let's."

  Almost painfully I pulled out, my body dripping wet with water and sweat and her juices, my cock sticking into the warm morning air.
 I quickly turned off the water, kicked open the shower stall's glass door, and grabbed her hand to drag her out.
 I eschewed the towels, as did she.
 We were too horny.
 Both of us soaking wet, I led her into the master bedroom, right over to our bed, with a big warm blanket on it.
-Report_Story #4